sigstore/sigstore-blog/content/proving-what-agents-did.md

 This post is about a different but closely related question, one that comes up the moment you let an AI coding agent run unfettered on a machine: "what did the agent actually do, and can I prove it later?"

-[nono](https://github.com/always-further/nono), from the team that built Sigstore, is a capability-based sandbox for running agents like Claude Code, Opencode, Codex and more.
+[nono](https://github.com/always-further/nono), from engineers who contributed to Sigstore, is a capability-based sandbox for running agents like Claude Code, Opencode, Codex and more.
 The sandbox decides what an agent is *allowed* to do; sandboxing and recording are different roles.
 For incident review, compliance, or just debugging a weird session, you ideally want a tamper-evident record of what happened, one whose integrity you can check after the fact, provable with a signature.

-The cleanest way to build that record is by using the exact primitives standardized by the Sigstore and in-toto communities: a Merkle tree formatted like a Rekor transparency log, an in-toto attestation, a DSSE envelope, and a Sigstore bundle.
+The cleanest way to build that record is by using the exact primitives standardized by the Sigstore and in-toto communities: a locally-verifiable, tamper-evident audit ledger with a Merkle tree commitment over session events, an in-toto attestation, a DSSE envelope, and a Sigstore bundle.

 This post walks through that audit trail end-to-end using real commands and output.
 The core, reusable concept here is applying Sigstore's foundational building blocks to a non-package artifact: the activity log of a process.